Date: 15 Jul 1992

 He said that the Frenchman then fled with a bottle of whisky and a bottle of port.
 The Frenchman was later found unconscious in a field with the knife beside him.

 After he was arrested, he tried to commit suicide by cutting his wrist with the glass from his glasses.

 At the trial the Frenchman denied murdering Carolyn Taylor and the attempted murder of her son.
 He said that he loved Carolyn Taylor very dearly and said, 'I was crying and holding the knife to my chest because I was thinking that Carolyn was dead, and I wanted to die too'.

 At the trial the Frenchman's defence said that the son and the daughter were worried that they were going to lose their home and the money they were going to inherit.

-It was also heard that Carolyn Taylor had been doing a great dead for the Frenchman but had been doing nothing for children.
+It was also heard that Carolyn Taylor had been doing a great deal for the Frenchman but had been doing nothing for her children.